 You are probably wondering about math.
 Of course I do math on the first day!
 My goal with math on the first day is always to awaken their curiosity and build the idea that math is creative and we have to be flexible.
 This year, I used a lesson from Jo Boaler’s Mathematical Mindsets, Grade 5.
 Her first lesson on using numbers and symbols flexibly is just what I want to start the year right.
 We first watched a brief video from her website, You Cubed, about the importance of struggle in math.
 Then, I asked the students to look at images of squares grouped in different ways.
 This was our first Number Talk, and so I guided students through our procedures.
 Again, I’m not talking about the rules, but I’m setting expectations, and because it’s the first day, students are willing to go with it.
 Seriously.
 They do.
 This activity showed students that there is more than one way to solve a math problem, and the images lower the affective filter and make it approachable for all students.
 Not bad for day one!

 Once in my 25 years of starting this way I had a student misbehave in a pretty disruptive way.
 Other students talk or goof off.
 It does happen.
 I don’t mean to imply that students are perfect robots on Day 1.
 Of course they aren’t!
-I gather data on the behaviors they will default to and that helps me plan when behavior focused mini-lessons I should teach, which rules we are likely to need and when students are likely to need more attention from me than others.
+I gather data on the behaviors they will default to and that helps me plan which behavior focused mini-lessons I should teach, which rules we are likely to need and which students are likely to need more attention from me than others.
 Day 1 is key for gathering data to inform my practice.
 Most misbehavior on the first day can be handled with a Pull-Aside – a quiet, private chat with the student where you let them know that they need to reset.

 For me, this is a pretty perfect first day.
 We have gotten to know each other, and we have worked together to create the most important learning space – the Book Nook.
 We have collaborated at least twice, but also had quiet, independent reading and writing time.
 We have engaged in interesting reading, writing and math work, and the teacher did something just a little crazy!
 When I do this well, students leave the classroom at the end of the day tired, smiling, and curious.
 On day two, they show up eager to see what will come next.
 Hopefully, they will still be wondering that on day 179!